AlasdairKeith/AlasdairKeith.github.io/docs/_pages/Scotland.md

 <img src="/assets/img/both.jpg" alt="drawing" width="750"/>

 As well as having a Scottish identity, I have a British one too.
-I am proud, in particular, of my Great-Grandad, Donald McLaren, who was a Spitfire pilot who paid the ultimate sacrifice during World War II.
+In particular, I am proud of my Great-Grandad, Donald McLaren, who was a Spitfire pilot who paid the ultimate sacrifice during World War II.

 <img src="/assets/img/mclaren.jpg" alt="drawing" width="750"/>